lie buried at Sandarmokh?

 There is one report of the execution of five people on 11 August 1937 10 kms in the other direction from Medvezhegorsk.
 Perhaps this happened once only; perhaps there was another killing field in regular use near the “Medvezhya gora rail station”.

-Ever since Sandarmokh was discovered in 1997, the physical evidence has always indicated that many more were shot and buried there than the 1,111 prisoners from Solovki (who are not included, incidentally, in the Karelian Books of Remembrance).
+Ever since Sandarmokh was discovered in 1997, the physical evidence has always indicated that many more were shot and buried there than the 1,111 prisoners from Solovki (who are not included, incidentally, in the Karelian Book of Remembrance compiled by Chukhin and Dmitriev).

 - Belbaltlag prisoners: 1,988